benb0jangles/Air_Quality_monitor/README.md

 - After saving, the device will restart and connect to your WiFi network
 - The OLED will now show sensor readings (or "No sensors" if sensors aren't connected yet)
+- Data will upload to Thingspeak every 1 min, and be displayed in your github-pages page.

 ### Re-entering Setup Mode
 If you need to change WiFi settings later: